 Having received her Bachelor of Science in Visual Communication at Ohio State University, Alexa cares about the craft of design.
 She strives to advance design tools and methods through blogging, writing and speaking.
 Recent appearances include Boxes and Arrows, UX Week 2008 in San Francisco and LIFT 2008 in South Korea.

 Matt Asay has been involved with open source since 1998, and is one of the industry’s leading open source business strategists.
 Asay is a regular columnist for The Register.
-Asay is also vice president of Corporate Strategy at 10gen, the MongoDB company.
-Prior to 10gen Asay served as SVP of Business Development at Nodeable.
+Asay is also vice president of Business Development & Strategy at MongoDB, Inc. Prior to 10gen Asay served as SVP of Business Development at Nodeable.
 Prior to this Asay ran business development for Strobe, an HTML5 company, before selling Strobe to Facebook in November 2011.
 Before Strobe Asay was Chief Operating Officer at Canonical, the company behind the popular Ubuntu Linux project.

 Before joining Canonical, Asay managed business development for Alfresco, the open source leader in Enterprise Content Management, and also ran Alfresco’s operations in the Americas for three years.